 RGI is looking to the future in designing new drugs, treatment strategies and experimental models.
-By using genomic approach scientists at RGI are looking for new drug targets that can help us to design novel therapeutic compounds and bilogics.
+By using genomic approach scientists at RGI are looking for new drug targets that can help us to design novel therapeutic compounds and biologics.
 At present RGI is engaged in developing new therapeutic proteins, using recombinant technology, that are expected to to boost the immune system to attack cancer cells and induce apoptotic cell death.

 One of our most significant research programs involve developing systems that will decrease the research community's use of animal models.
 In order to replace animals in the laboratory, we must find ways that are as good or better than using animals.
 Scientists cannot afford to give up animal testing without scientifically validated replacements, they must be offered alternatives that are better than animal testing.